A round-up of links to good stuff to get you started and keep you going in creative enterprise…

 Nottingham Community and Voluntary Centre – support for charities, social enterprises and voluntary groups.

 Most universities have support programmes and advice centres for people seeking to set up their own business (even if you didn’t study at this, or any university, you are often still able to access them)… e.g Nottingham Trent University have The Hive & Coventry have ICE – Institute for Creative Enterprise.
 (Edit: the ICE is no-longer running but you can access information from the project here.)

 Also, local authorities often offer similar programmes and support, so it’s worth having a search.
 Enterprise programmes come and go according to funding and many will be lost post-Brexit, but there are still a few funded for the next 3 years (up to 2019), so do some research.

 FINANCE & FUNDING…?

-Prince’s Trust – Includes grants and low cost finance for 18-30 year olds.
+Prince’s Trust – Includes grants, support and low cost finance for 18-30 year olds.

 Charity Bank – lending for charities and social enterprises from an ethical organisation who understand specialist needs.

 National Lottery funds include –